avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Similarity solution
 ====================

-The similarity solution is one of the few cases where an semi-analytic solution can be derived for solving the depth integrated equations.
+The similarity solution is one of the few cases where a semi-analytic solution can be derived for solving the depth integrated equations.
 It is therefore a very useful test case for validating simulation results coming from the dense flow avalanche computation module.
 This semi-analytic solution can be derived under very strict conditions and making one major assumption on the shape of the solution.
 The full development of the conditions and assumptions as well as the derivation of the solution is presented in details in :cite:`HuSiSaNo1993`.